tonyedwardspz/tonyedwardspz/_posts/2022-12-17-web-apps-ftw.md

 Wherever possible, I recommend the use of web apps.
 The reasons are well established in the developer community as to when and why a web app is a viable choice over something native.
 We won’t be revisiting that technical conversation here.

 Instead, we’ll touch on just one use case.
 Social media.
 With the exception of Instagram, there are no social apps installed on my phone.
-Web installs, which use FireFox under the hood, are the portal of choice for our collective social lives.
-They're perfectly usable, even if the odd advanced feature aren't implemented.
+Web installs, which use FireFox under the hood, are the portal of choice for peering into our collective social lives.
+They're typically perfectly usable, even if the odd advanced feature aren't implemented.

 There are three main reasons why I choose them.